unknown-2018/U-PSI/README.md

-# U-PSI: An Efficient Updatable Delegated Private Set intersection
+# U-PSI: An Efficient Updatable Delegated Private Set Intersection

 * An efficient protocol that allows clients independently prepare and outosurce their private data